anisbsalah/aalis/README.md

 # AALIS: Automated Arch Linux Installation Script

-This is a completely automated Arch Linux installation script. \
+This is an Arch Linux automated installation script. \
-It includes prompts to select your desired desktop environment, AUR helper, and whether to do a minimal or a fully functional Arch Linux installation containing a desktop environment, all the required packages (graphics drivers, network, bluetooth, audio, printers, etc.), along with some preferred applications and utilities I use on a daily basis.
+This script will guide you through the process of installing Arch Linux on your system.
+It provides a user-friendly menu using dialog boxes created with the dialog utility.
+This will allow you to easily navigate and select various settings and options to customize your Arch Linux installation. \
+Simply follow the prompts and make your selections to proceed with the automated installation process.

+Enjoy the power and flexibility of Arch Linux!

 ## Download Arch ISO